Chervil: The Herb Often Mistaken for a Spice - A Complete Guide

 Flavor Profile and Uses

-Chervil’s flavor is light, fresh, and aromatic.
-It has a unique blend of notes—similar to parsley but with a more floral and licorice undertone.
-This makes it a great complement to dairy-based dishes, such as omelets, creamy soups, and sauces like béarnaise and mayonnaise.
+Chervil's flavor is light, fresh, and aromatic with a unique blend of notes—similar to parsley but with floral and licorice undertones.
+It pairs exceptionally well with dairy-based dishes like omelets, creamy soups, and sauces such as béarnaise.
+In French cuisine, it's a key component of "fine herbes" blends used for seasoning fish, meat, and vegetables.

 Flavor Notes Description